 Using valet facilities for over a day will cost you $36 for any additional day or fragment.
 The same pricing technique that I described in the self-parking section applies here.
 Over the 24-hour mark, days will automatically be charged as a whole, no matter how many hours of the day you use the service.

 Therefore, if planning to use the facility for a day + a fraction, you can opt to check your car out of the valet service if possible and return using a separate charge.

-Self-parking options range from $12 to $15 depending on the time of usage.
-Valet parking can cost anywhere from $30 to $36, which vary according to the same factors.
+Self-parking options range from $15 to $23, depending on the day and how long parked.
+Valet parking can cost anywhere from $30 to $36, which varies according to the same factors.

 Whether you choose to self-park or use a valet, set a budget and plan ahead regarding the time you’ll need to use the facility, as this process can help you better navigate your choices.

 - How Much Is a Parking Ticket in Vegas (Is It Worth It?)

 - Planet Hollywood Parking & Valet Fees (Tips & Tricks)

 - Parking Fee at Bally’s Hotel Las Vegas (Self-park & Valet)

 - Harrah’s Las Vegas Parking Rates (Self-Park & Valet)